CoLRev-Environment/bib-dedupe/paper/paper.md

 "in vitro" and "in vivo", "men" and "women", "adults" and "adolescents", or "cats" and "rats".
 This variation clearly results from different publications.
 -->

 - **Translations of container titles**: Given the nested data structure, in which papers are contained in journals, proceedings, or other containers, accurate matching is required for the field of container titles.
 To accomplish this, BibDedupe uses a list of approx. 1,300 translated journal names as replacements in the preprocessing step, effectively increasing the average Jaro-Winkler similarity between journals and their translated titles from 0.45 to 1.0.
-This leads to a sbustantial improvement in false negatives.
+This leads to a substantial improvement in false negatives.

-- **Handling missing values**: While values author, title, and container_title fields are rarely missing, there can be missing values in the other fields, such as the volume, doi, or abstract.
+- **Handling missing values**: While values author, title, and container_title fields are rarely missing, there can be missing values in the other fields, such as the volume, DOI, or abstract.
 Similarity measures typically return insufficient results when only one value is missing.
-For instance, when one paper contains a doi and the other does not, the similarity would be zero, as it would be the case for different dois.
+For instance, when one paper contains a DOI and the other does not, the similarity would be zero, as it would be the case for different DOIs.
 We distinguish these cases based on a `non_contradictory()` function, which is robust against missing values, and indicates whether non-missing values differ between records.

 <!--
 Note: there were no improvements in accuracy when handling misplaced values (volume/number/pages) explicitly.